jeffreyswindel-nice/vagrant-neo4j/README.md

 A [vagrant](http://vagrantup.com) configuration to run Neo4j in a VirtualBox.

-The setup script is a simple bash shell script (no chef/puppet/etc).
-I wanted a simple, lightweight, and standalone script to build my environment, but it may not be appropriate for everyone's needs.
+Provisions the VM with an Ansible playbook that installs neo4j, python-neo4j, and various other tools

 ## Installs

 Running `vagrant up` will download and install:

-* Ubuntu 18.04 LTS (Base Box) `precise64 http://files.vagrantup.com/bionic64.box`
+* Ubuntu 18.04 LTS (Base Box) `bionic64 http://files.vagrantup.com/bionic64.box`

 * [OpenJDk8]
 * [Neo4j]Community Edition